Exclusive: Photos Show Aftermath of Lethal South Carolina Prison Brawl that Left Seven Dead

 “This has been [an] ongoing beef from an incident that happened at Lieber Correctional Institution.
 Bloods and Folks have been fighting for over a year,” the source told PLN.
 “What SCDC does is when a gang fight happens, they move inmates to other institutions.
 They meet up with other members and what they do is put those guys in dorms with the gang that the person just got into [it] with.”

-Another anonymous source who appears to be incarcerated at Lee Correctional Institution tweeted that SCDC officials at the facility “sat back” and let the fight escalate into a bloody and lethal riot, while watching and laughing.
+Another anonymous source who appears to be incarcerated at Lee Correctional Institution tweeted that SCDC officials at the facility “sat back” and let the fight escalate into a bloody and lethal riot, while watching and doing nothing.
 The Lee facility is a maximum-security prison, one of nine in South Carolina, with a checkered history of violence.

 Ironically, given the push by the SCDC and Governor Henry McMaster to jam cell phone signals in the vicinity around state prisons, the public release of images of the fatal brawl at the Lee facility would not have occurred were it not for the use of cell phones by prisoners.